mreschke/server-backups/README.md

 # in the server itself

 # NOTE sensible defaults are still applied to keep even a single server definition
 # less verbose.
-Run `serverbackups show-defaults` to see the defaults that are
+Run `serverbackups show-builtin-defaults` to see the defaults that are
 # still being applied here

 # Define each server to backup (each will be merged with defaults config)